orstavik/JoiComponents/book/chapter6_html_comp/Discussion_HTML_composition.md

 ### Webcomponent rudeness: the `DocumentReaching` anti-pattern

+TODO rename DirectTamperingWithAnotherDOM DOM-Tampering

+!!TODO anti-pattern is to use this.style, this.innerHTML, this.innerText, this.classList etc.
+Instead use this.shadowRoot.!!

-TODO rename DirectTamperingWithAnotherDOM DOM-Tampering Aside from these established pathways, altering, passing data or querying inside the scope of another document is an anti-pattern:
+Aside from these established pathways, altering, passing data or querying inside the scope of another document is an anti-pattern:
 DocumentReaching.